pingforhelp/BCA/docs/computer-sci/computer-fundamentals/CO&NWunit-2.md

 - 192.168.0.0 to 192.168.255.255

 Defined range of IPv's
-Addresses starting with FD8A FC
+Addresses starting with

-Static IP Address:
+1. **Static IP Address**
-*   Static IP Addresses are permanently assigned to a device typically, important for servers & devices that need a constant addresses.
+- Static IP Addresses are permanently assigned to a device typically, important for servers & devices that need a constant addresses.
-*   Reliable for network services that require regular access such as Websites, remote management.
+- Reliable for network services that require regular access such as Websites, remote management.

-Dynamic IP Addresses:
+2. **Dynamic IP Addresses**:
-*   Temporarily assigned from a pool of available addresses by the Dynamic Host Configuration Protocol (DHCP) Cost effective & efficient for providers, perfect for consumer devices that do not require permanent addresses.
+Temporarily assigned from a pool of available addresses by the Dynamic Host Configuration Protocol (DHCP) Cost effective & efficient for providers, perfect for consumer devices that do not require permanent addresses.

-# Domain Name
+# Domain Name System
 A Domain Name is a human readable name, "google.com", that is associated with the numerical IP addresses (e.g., 172.217.60.142) on a computer network.
 It is used to make it easier for people to access resources like websites and email addresses without having to remember complex IP address.

 The Domain Name System (DNS) is the system that translates these domain names into IP addresses, much like a phone-book translates a person's name into a phone number.